 If you don't get your website requirement right at the start of developing it, you end up either getting good for nothing website or paying up for the services you might have missed.
 Technically ignorant in a digital world is like going on one limb to a crowded place.
 You can imagine the amount of difficulty you are going to face due to technical incompetence.

-Ask the developer in what language or framework he is going to develop the website.
-If you are not familiar with the language or framework, read about it online or may be connected with a friend or some senior developer to know more.</p> <p>The choice of language or framework goes a long way in deciding how your website responds, scalability, and its performance.
-If they decide to use WordPress, ask the developer not to use any plugin like an elementor or bakery to develop the website.
-Instead, ask the developer to <a data-cke-saved-href=" wordpress-themes="">Language and framework
+Ask the developer in what language or framework he will develop the website.
+If you need to become more familiar with the language or framework, read about it online or may be connected with a friend or some senior developer to know more.
+The choice of language or framework goes a long way in deciding how your website responds, scalability, and performance.
+If they decide to use WordPress, ask the developer not to use any plugins like an elementor or bakery to develop the website.
+Instead, ask the developer to <a data-cke-saved-href=" WordPress-themes="">Language and framework

-Do users have to register and login to your website to access some functionality?
+Do users have to register and log in to your website to access some functionality?
 If yes, the authentication system (Register, Login, Forgot Password, and Reset Password) becomes crucial in your website requirement list.

 Does a detailed admin panel feature in your basic website requirements?

-A detailed blog system should be there in your website requirements checklist finalized with the developer.
+A detailed blog system should be in your website requirements checklist finalized with the developer.
 Whether you use the blog system or not comes secondary to this requirement.
 Blogs add content to the website and help you target more keywords than possible without the blog system.

 Further, the system should be capable enough to stop the spammers from publishing.

-Your page speed should cross the 80+ mark on mobile and hover around if not cross 90+ on desktop.
+Your page speed should cross the 80+ mark on mobile and hover around, if not cross 90+ on desktop.